helpingstar/cs285-script/script/CS_285_Lecture_6_Part_2.md

 96. So option 1 and option 2 are not the same.
 97. In fact, option 1 matches the critic version with the exception that we have a single sample estimator.
 98. Option 2 does not.
-99. In fact, if we were to rewrite option 2 by using the causality trick where we distribute the rewards inside the sum over grad log pi's and then eliminate all of the rewards that happened before the current time step, we'll end up with this expression.
+99. In fact, if we were to rewrite option 2 by using the causality trick where we distribute the rewards inside the sum over ∇log pi's and then eliminate all of the rewards that happened before the current time step, we'll end up with this expression.
-100. We'll end up with grad log pi times step t times the sum from t prime equals t to capital t of gamma to the t prime minus 1.
+100. We'll end up with ∇log π times step t times the sum from t prime equals t to capital t of gamma to the t prime minus 1.
 101. Whereas before, we had gamma to the t prime minus 1.
 102. So before, we had gamma to the t prime minus t.
 103. So what's going on here?